data-apis/array-api/spec/API_specification/broadcasting.md

 A      (2d array):      2 x 1
 B      (3d array):  8 x 4 x 3 # second dimension does not match
 ```

+## In-place Semantics

+In-place element-wise operations must not change the shape of the in-place array as a result of broadcasting.